Life and Disability Insurance

 Whenever possible, it is wise to file a long-term disability claim as early as the third month after the onset of disability.
-Allowing a 3-month processing window can increase the likelihood that your claim will be completed by the time your 6-month waiting period has been satisfied.
+Allowing a three-month processing window can increase the likelihood that your claim will be completed by the time your six-month waiting period has been satisfied.

 See your plan summary booklet for duration of benefits information.

 Employees have the option to purchase supplemental term life insurance and dependent life insurance.
 The employee pays the full cost of premiums through payroll deduction.
-Coverage is available through The Hartford, Aetna Life Insurance, or Reliastar/ING.
+Coverage is available through The Hartford or Aetna Life Insurance.

 Short-term disability insurance provides income during the 6-month waiting period before long-term disability benefits begin.